opsdis/aci-exporter/README.md

 sharing the same labels.
 A good example is queries on interfaces, ethpmPhysIf, that results in metrics for speed, state, etc.

-- Group class queries - multiple queries, on metric - These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
+- Group class queries - multiple queries, one metric - These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
 Example of this is the metric `health`, where all the different objects health require different queries, but they are all health.
 So instead of xyz_health it becomes health and some label with value xyz.

-- Compound queries - multiple queries, on metric and fixed labels - These are applicable where multiple queries result in single metric name with configured labels.
+- Compound queries - multiple queries, one metric and fixed labels - These are applicable where multiple queries result in single metric name with configured labels.
 This is typical when counting different entities with `?rsp-subtree-include=count` since no labels are returned that can be used for labels.

-There also some so called built-in queries.
+There also some so-called built-in queries.
 These are hard coded queries.

 > Example of queries can be found in the `example-config.yaml` file.
 > Make sure you understand the ACI api before changing or creating new ones.